Shraddha Walkar murder case has an element of love jihad: Assam CM | Law-Order

 Shraddha Walkar murder case has an element of love jihad: Assam CM

-Assam Chief Minister and BJP leader Himanta Biswa Sarma on Thursday claimed that the Mehrauli killing has an element of love jihad and said besides roads and electricity, security of daughters is a poll issue.Responding to a question on him raising the Shraddha Walkar murder case during the poll campaign and calling for a stringent law to prevent love jihad, Sarma said the case relates to the security of women and also has an element of love jihad....Aaftab brought Sharddha to Delhi for marriage.
+Assam Chief Minister and BJP leader Himanta Biswa Sarma has claimed that the Mehrauli killing has an element of love jihad and said besides roads and electricity, security of daughters is a poll issue.Responding to a question on him raising the Shraddha Walkar murder case during the poll campaign and calling for a stringent law to prevent love jihad, Sarma on Thursday said the case relates to the security of women and also has an element of love jihad.Aaftab brought Sharddha to Delhi for marriage.

 - Country: